 Why?
-Most warming settings keep food at around 145 degrees Fahrenheit, which is extremely close to what the USDA refers to as the “Danger Zone.”
-Between 40 and 140 degrees Fahrenheit, bacteria grow extremely quickly, doubling in number in as little as 20 minutes.
+Most warming settings keep food at around 145°F (63°C), which is extremely close to what the USDA refers to as the “Danger Zone.”
+Between 40-140°F, bacteria grow extremely quickly, doubling in number in as little as 20 minutes.

 Besides limiting the time you leave food in the slow cooker, there are a few other ways you can ensure meals are cooked safely and stay fresh for as long as possible.

-It might be tempting to put a frozen piece of meat into your slow cooker, but when you do this, the meat takes longer to cook and its interior may not reach a safe temperature in standard cooking time.
+- Thaw meat before cooking: It might be tempting to put a frozen piece of meat into your slow cooker, but when you do this, the meat takes longer to cook and its interior may not reach a safe temperature in standard cooking time.

-When in doubt, don’t be afraid to double-check the temperature of your meal using a kitchen thermometer.
+- Double-check with a thermometer: When in doubt, don’t be afraid to double-check the temperature of your meal using a kitchen thermometer.
 If it’s not at the recommended temperature, leave the dish to cook for more time.